-- 4.5 The following developments are level I substantive site plan approval applications: - (a) new window and door openings or alterations to existing window and door openings abutting streetlines; - (b) development that materially changes the external appearance of a building facing streetlines; - (c) additions to existing buildings if the additions have a gross floor area of less than or equal to 2000 square metres; - (d) new buildings that have a height of less than or equal to 22 metres and a gross floor area of less than or equal to 2000 square metres; or - (e) amendments to already approved level II substantive applications for site plan approval, as long as the amendments could have been considered under clauses (a) to (d) of this section. - 4.6 A level I substantive site plan application may be approved by the Development Officer. - 4.7 For any particular development that would fall under a category listed under section 4.5, the Development Officer may refer the application to the Design Review Committee and, when so referred, the Design Review Committee stands in the place of the Development Officer.
+4.9 The following developments are level I substantive site plan approval applications:

+- (a) new window and door openings or alterations to existing window and door openings abutting streetlines; - (b) development that materially changes the external appearance of a building facing streetlines; - (c) additions to existing buildings if the additions have a gross floor area of less than or equal to 2000 square metres; - (d) new buildings that have a height of less than or equal to 22 metres and a gross floor area of less than or equal to 2000 square metres; or - (e) amendments to already approved level II substantive applications for site plan approval, as long as the amendments could have been considered under clauses (a) to (d) of this section. - 4.10 A level I substantive site plan application may be approved by the Development Officer. - 4.11 For any particular development that would fall under a category listed under section 4.9, the Development Officer may refer the application to the Design Review Committee as a level I substantive application for site plan approval and, when so referred, the Design Review Committee stands in the place of the Development Officer.